Taiwan Heist Highlights ATM WeaknessesKey Vulnerability: Many ATMs Still Run Versions of Windows XP

 3 Types of Malware

-Three types of malware were used in the Taiwan thefts, which affected First Bank, Reuters reported, citing Ministry of Justice's Investigation Bureau.
+Three types of malware were used in the Taiwan thefts, which affected First Bank, according to the Ministry of Justice's Investigation Bureau.
 The dispensing of the cash could have been triggered by a mobile phone, a laptop or a hacked PC at First Bank, the bureau told the news agency.

 The malware wasn't named, but the description could fit ATM malware called Ploutus.
 Once the malware is installed on an ATM, an attacker can command the machine to dispense cash by sending a text message, according to a May 2014 blog post by Symantec.